simiaki12/Eternal-Night/README.md

 ## The Game

 The Kingdom of Lucernia is in turmoil.
-The Queen has been kidnapped and the only one who can save her is the mysterious vampire knight, the Daywalker.
-Will he be able to save the day, what other mysteries will he uncover, can he prepare for a final confrontation with his arch-nemesis.
+The Queen has been kidnapped, and the only one who can save her is Azrael — the Daywalker.

+Eternal Night is a dark fantasy RPG with world overworld to navigate, towns to visit, and a cast of NPCs with their own agendas.
+Exploration is real-time: enemies roam the world and react to your presence.
+Combat triggers when you engage and plays out as a turn-based exchange of actions.

+Azrael grows not through levelling up, but through how he fights.
+The more you rely on a fighting style, the deeper you go into that domain, unlocking new capabilities that reflect the kind of warrior you're becoming.

 ## The Constraint